kivy/pyjnius/README.md

 Phyjnius is a fork of the [kivy/pyjnius](https://github.com/kivy/pyjnius) project.
 Phyjnius provides a Java-Python bridge to access Java class as Python class, using JNI and Java reflection.
 Phyjnius aims to provide a "Pythonic" Java-Python bridge that allows Python developers to use Java libraries efficiently and comfortably.

-PhyJNIus is used by the [ovation](https://github.com/physion/ovation-python) package, a Python API for the [Ovation Scientific Data Management System](ovation.io).
+Phyjnius is used by the [ovation](https://github.com/physion/ovation-python) package, a Python API for the [Ovation Scientific Data Management System](ovation.io).

 Quick overview